Cypress 🤖

 attributes

-to provide context to your selectors and insulate them from CSS or JS changes.
+to provide context to the selectors and insulate them from CSS or JS changes.

 <div data-test-id="userProfile"></div>